All Episodes

 Well, that's a great way to put it.

-What did you make of the fact, and again, I I believe the judges put cinder blocks on the scales of justice in favor of the prosecution.
+What did you make of the fact, and again, I believe the judges put cinder blocks on the scales of justice in favor of the prosecution.

 And, you know, all throughout closing arguments, the jurors had been told dozens of times that, you know, any of these payments were campaign violations, and the judge allowed all of it to stand uncontradicted.

-And yeah, and that obviously creates issues for the defense because you want to say issues preserve them on appeal, but at the same time, if you keep objecting and you know the judge is going to favor the prosecution, um, you know, it makes so sense to you because then it makes it look like you're trying to hide something or conceal something, or you know, that you're wasting a juror's time.
+But at the same time, if you keep objecting and you know the judge is going to favor the prosecution, you know, it makes no sense to you because it makes it look like you're trying to hide something or conceal something or, you know, you're wasting the juror's time.

-Because remember, it's the right of the accused, it's the person on trials' rights that we're trying to preserve.
+It's the person on trial's rights that we're trying to preserve.

 We're not trying to get a conviction at any cost.